West Marin Area Drought FAQs

-North Marin Water District has suspended new connections to the system as of July 1 until the water shortage period has ended, with some exceptions for those who defer all landscape installation until after the water shortage has ended.
+There are no current new connection restrictions as of February 1, 2022.
+In 2020 through 2021, North Marin Water District suspended new connections to the system as of July 1 until the water shortage period has ended, with some exceptions for those who defer all landscape installation until after the water shortage has ended.

 - Is North Marin Water District asking residents to limit their water use to a certain amount?

-The North Marin Water District service area wide goal is a 25% reduction in overall water use.
-We are not asking all customers to individually save 25%, unless they use overhead spray irrigation, however, water use will not be examined on an individual customer basis unless a customer has been identified as violating one of the water use prohibitions.
+In 2022, customers are requested to voluntarily conserve 15%.
+In 2020 through 2021, the North Marin Water District had service area wide goal is a 25% reduction in overall water use, however, we were not asking all customers to individually save 25%, unless they use overhead spray irrigation, however, water use was not be examined on an individual customer basis unless a customer had been identified as violating one of the water use prohibitions.